ivanshalashilin/Cavity/README.md

 concluded they are a material property of the PZT.
 There is currently an EOM on our bench with a resonant frequency of 94.9MHz that can be inserted between the PBS and lens.
 We used a vector network analyser to determine the resonant frequency which can be found in Blackett.
-The EOM is driven by a voltage controlled oscillator (VCO) amplifed by an RF amp.
+The EOM is driven by a voltage controlled oscillator (VCO) amplified by an RF amp.